mebusy/notes/dev_notes/intro2K8s.md

     - API Aggregation
         - For more fine-grained control, we can write API Aggregators.
 They are subordinate API servers which sit behind the primary API server and act as proxy.

-<h2 id="152090ff5e9a05ea7e1cf0c248449638"></h2>

-## Helm

-- To deploy an application, we use different Kubernetes manifests, such as Deployments, Services, Volume Claims, Ingress, etc.
-- Sometimes, it can be tiresome to deploy them one by one.
-- We can bundle all those manifests after templatizing them into a well-defined format, along with other metadata.
-- Such a bundle is referred to as *Chart*.
-    - These Charts can then be served via repositories, such as those that we have for rpm and deb packages.
-- Helm is a package manager (analogous to yum and apt) for Kubernetes, which can install/update/delete those Charts in the Kubernetes cluster.
-- Helm has two components:
-    - A client called helm, which runs on your user's workstation
-    - A server called tiller, which runs inside your Kubernetes cluster.
-- The client helm connects to the server tiller to manage Charts.
-Charts submitted for Kubernetes are available [here](https://github.com/kubernetes/charts).

 <h2 id="9ad24640fe10d78bada6b5e68dd0f68f"></h2>